GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/rhc/index.md

 Are you _certain_ that the code that is causing the request is needed?
 If it can just be deleted, or a library that is causing it can be removed - then we have an easy fix -  delete the code, and the job is done.

 Alternatively, is there another library that offers the same functionality?
-Try checking [npmjs.org](npmjs.org), github, or other sites for other options that fufill the same usecases.
+Try checking [npmjs.org](npmjs.org), GitHub, or other sites for other options that fulfill the same usecases.

 ### [Tree Shaking][tree-shaking]